FalconForceTeam/FalconFriday/Uncategorized/FireEye_red_team_tool_countermeasures.md

 ## Notes

 Omissions and additions have been applied to improve the fidelity for some of the rules.
 In their current state most rules have a pretty acceptable volume of results.
-They have been tested and validated against over 100k endpoints in several environments. *Additional tuning might still be required in your environment.*
+They have been tested and validated in several environments. *Additional tuning might still be required in your environment.*

 Please keep in mind quite a few of these rules are heavily signature based and require additional research to be more resilient against behavior variations.